scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

 Migration from spmatrix to sparray
 ==================================

-This document provides guidance for converting code from sparse matrices to sparse arrays in SciPy Sparse.
+This document provides guidance for converting code from sparse *matrices* to sparse *arrays* in ``scipy.sparse``.

 The change from sparse matrices to sparse arrays mirrors conversion from ``np.matrix`` to ``np.array``.
-Essentially we must move from an all-2D matrix multiplication centric ``matrix`` object to a 1D or 2D “array” object that supports operand matrix multiplication and elementwise computation.
+Essentially we must move from an all-2D matrix-multiplication-centric ``matrix`` object to a 1D or 2D “array” object that supports the matrix multiplication operator and elementwise computation.

 Notation: For this guide we denote the sparse array classes generally as